A rather perfect loaf. From me to you. A favorite recipe from when we lived in Portland, Oregon.

 For those not using hazelnut flour, try almond flour or chestnut flour.

 I imagine this might work without eggs, but using a replacer may produce a tougher, or denser loaf- and need a different baking time.
-See my vegan tea bread recipes for guidance.

 Option: Cut walnuts to one half cup (or omit).
 Add in one half cup of dried cherries or cranberries for extra holiday flair.